 You’ll also most likely want a good meal and some time to relax and recharge.
 My top tip is to avoid the tourist traps in the historic Sultanahmet area – where most of the main sights like the Blue Mosque and Grand Bazaar are concentrated – and head across the Golden Horn to Istiklal Street, where the locals come to shop, dine and go out.

-Aside from that, pack a good guidebook – Top Ten Istanbul (from DK Eyewitness Travel) is a great option for a short trip as it cuts out all the extraneous detail that the Rough Guides and Lonely Planets tend to pack in – and try to cram as much as you can in before you return home.
+Aside from that, pack a good guidebook – Top Ten Istanbul (from DK Eyewitness Travel) is an excellent option for a short trip as it cuts out all the extraneous detail that the Rough Guides and Lonely Planets tend to pack in – and try to cram as much as you can in before you return home.

 And if you’re really adventurous, you could even make your way back from Istanbul to London by train again with Interrail, tracing a different route back through the Balkans!